Written by: Rick Benson, PhD.

 - Now you have 1 portion of the strong mushroom inonotus obliquus liquid in alcohol, and 2 portions of extracted from heated.
 Combine all three batches from steps 5-9 together.

 Consume the tincture at least once a month to strengthen your immune system.
 Also, take some when you feel you’re getting sick.
 If you take it in time, it might help prevent you from getting sick or at least reduce the severity.

 PS!
-The Chaga tincture contains about 13% alcohol and should not be uses by kids or pregant women!
+The ready-made Chaga tincture contains about 13% alcohol and should not be used by kids or pregnant women!

 How To Make Chaga Coffee?

 - Grind 4 tablespoons of coffee beans (or use ordinary ground coffee)

 - Add them to a French press coffee maker